-The proposed Ph.D. in Space Operations program supports all the University's four strategic goals.
-The proposed degree builds upon the existing areas of degrees at the undergraduate level: B.S. in Astronautical Engineering, B.S. in Aviation Professional Pilot, B.S. in Computer Engineering, B.S. in Computer Engineering Technology, B.S. in Computer Science, B.S. in Construction Information Technology and Cybersecurity, B.S. in Construction Management and Critical Infrastructure, B.S. in Construction Safety B.S. in Cyber Analytics, B.S. in Cybersecurity, B.S. in Data Science, B.S. in Electrical Engineering, B.S. in Electrical Engineering Technology, B.S. in Engineering Technology, B.S. in Facilities Management and Critical Infrastructure, B.S. in Information Technology, B.S. in Mechatronics and Robotics Engineering Technology, B.S. in Software Engineering, and B.S. in Technology and Business Management, B.S in Unmanned and Autonomous Systems, and B.S. in Web Development.
+The proposed Ph.D. in Forensic-Cyberpsychology program supports all the University's four strategic goals.
+The proposed degree builds upon the existing areas of degrees at the undergraduate level: B.S. in Astronautical Engineering, B.S. in Aviation Professional Pilot, B.S. in Computer Engineering, B.S. in Computer Engineering Technology, B.S. in Computer Science, B.S. in Construction Information Technology and Cybersecurity, B.S. in Construction Management and Critical Infrastructure, B.S. in Construction Safety B.S. in Cyber Analytics, B.S. in Cybersecurity, B.S. in Data Science, B.S. in Electrical Engineering, B.S. in Electrical Engineering Technology, B.S. in Engineering Technology, B.S. in Facilities Management and Critical Infrastructure, B.S. in Information Technology, B.S. in Management of Cyber and Information Technology, B.S. in Mechatronics Engineering, B.S. in Technology and Business Engineering Technology, B.S. in Software Engineering, and B.S. in Technology and Business Management, B.S in Unmanned and Autonomous Systems, and B.S. in Web Development.